juanpallotta/LPP/README.md

 # Automatizing LPP

-In order to run all the LPP modules automatically, this repository contains a Linux script to do this task.
-The name of this script is `run_LPP_Analysis.sh`, and you can find it in the root folder of this repository.
-It uses a general configuration file located in the configuration folder `/LPP/Lidar_Configuration_Files/LPP_Settings.sh` and contain the basics instructions for the automatic run.
+In order to run LPP modules automatically, there is a Linux script to do this task.
+Its name is `run_LPP_Analysis.sh`, and you can find it in the root folder of this repository.
+It uses a simple general configuration file located in the configuration folder: `/LPP/Lidar_Configuration_Files/LPP_Settings.sh`.

 Using `run_LPP_Analysis.sh`, all the outputs and input paths and files names needed as argument for every module are automatically generated.
 In this section, the rules used for automatic folder and filename generation are explained.

-In the configuration file (`/LPP/Lidar_Configuration_Files/LPP_Settings.sh`), the outputs data set levels and the input and output paths are set.
-An example of this file can be seen below:
+An example of this file is shown in the next lines:

 ```bash
 # DATA LEVEL TO PRODUCE IN THE RUN.